Root Canal – Beaufort, SC

 How is a root canal performed?

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to fully numb the affected tooth.
 You will be able to drive home after your treatment, and you will probably be comfortable returning to your normal routine.
+Contact us for details about root canal cost.

 We are currently accepting new patients and would love to help you take your smile to the next level, please complete our Contact Form to request an appointment.